Roundworms in dogs: A comprehensive guide

 1. Regular deworming:

-2. Clean Environment:
+2. Clean environment:

 3. Hand hygiene:

-4. Avoid contact with strange dogs:
+4. Avoid contact with unfamiliar dogs:

 5. Pay attention to your dog's diet:

-• Avoid feeding your dog raw or undercooked meat as this can be a potential source of roundworms.
+• Avoid feeding your dog raw or undercooked meat, as this can be a potential source of roundworms.

-7. Education for children:
+7. Sex education for children:

-8. Regular Veterinary Examinations:
+8. Regular veterinary examinations:

-Can roundworms in dogs be transmitted to humans?
+Are roundworms transmissible from dogs to humans?

 Symptoms in humans:

-• Symptoms may include abdominal pain, nausea, vomiting, diarrhea and weight loss.
+• Symptoms may include abdominal pain, nausea, vomiting, diarrhea, and weight loss.

 Prevention: